Flight-Free-UK/flight_free_uk_website/source/posts/the-beauty-of-slow-travel.html.markdown

 The continental landmass is huge.
 It’s important to remember that.
 We take for granted that we can traverse the globe in a matter of days, but to be travelling overland reveals its true size.
 We have populated the sky in a way that disregards the true scale of our earth.
 Surface-level travel takes time, as it should.
 Air travel is time travel.
 Our bodies resist it; jet-lag is a rebellion of our being extracted from one location and moved to another at a rate significantly higher than that at which the earth spins.

-> We have populated the sky in a way that disregards the true scale of our earth
+> "We have populated the sky in a way that disregards the true scale of our earth"

 It’s human nature to focus on the destination, a trait perpetuated by air travel.
 We want to be there as quickly as possible; we demand instant gratification.
 Life is too short to waste time in stasis, transiting between places.
 Such is the message of our non-stop lifestyles.
 But the journey is how we grow, how we learn.
 In focussing purely on the destination we miss out on a huge chunk of life.